-A messaging bridge connects two actual destinations that are mapped to bridge destinations: a source destination from which messages are received, and a target destination to which messages are sent.
 For JMS messaging products, whether it is a WebLogic JMS implementation or a third-party JMS provider, you need to configure a JMS bridge destination instance for each actual source and target JMS destination being mapped to a messaging bridge.
-A JMS bridge destination instance defines a unique name for a bridge's source and target destinations within a WebLogic domain; the name of the adapter used to communicate with the specified destination; property information to pass to the adapter (such as Connection URL and Connection Factory JNDI Name), and, optionally, a user name and password.
-See "Create JMS bridge destinations" in Administration Console Online Help.See:
+A JMS bridge destination instance defines a unique name for a bridge's source and target destinations within a WebLogic domain; the name of the adapter used to communicate with the specified destination; property information to pass to the adapter (such as Connection URL and Connection Factory INDI Name), and, optionally, a user name and password.
+See "Create JMS bridge destinations" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.
+See:

-- "Interoperating with Different WebLogic Server Releases" on page 4-1 or "Interoperating with Foreign Providers" on page 4-3 sections for specific configuration requirements and guidelines. - When configuring third-party JMS provider bridge destination, use the Foreign JMS Server feature to configure multiple source or target destinations quickly.
-See Simplified Access to Remote or Foreign JMS Providers in Programming WebLogic JMS.
+- Section 4.1, "Interoperating with Different WebLogic Server Releases" or Section 4.2, "Interoperating with Foreign Providers" sections for specific configuration requirements and guidelines. - When configuring third-party JMS provider bridge destination, use the Foreign JMS Server feature to configure multiple source or target destinations quickly.
+See "Simplified Access to Remote or Foreign JMS Providers" in Oracle Fusion Middleware Programming JMS for Oracle WebLogic Server.

-Messaging Bridge Instance
+2.2.3 Messaging Bridge Instance

 A messaging bridge instance communicates with the configured source and target bridge destinations.
 For each mapping of a source destination to a target destination, whether it is another WebLogic JMS implementation or a third-party JMS provider, you must configure a messaging bridge instance.
 Each messaging bridge instance defines the source and target destination for the mapping, a message filtering selector, a QOS, transaction semantics, and various reconnection parameters.
-See "Create Messaging Bridge Instances" in Administration Console Online Help.
+See "Create Messaging Bridge Instances" in Oracle Fusion Middleware Oracle WebLogic Server Administration Console Help.

-Configuring and Managing a Messaging Bridge
+2.3 Configuring and Managing a Messaging Bridge